eved1018/ISPIP/ReadMe.md

 		- top triangle: difference in pairs of AUCs
 		- bottom triangle: log(10) of p-values for the difference in pairs of AUCs.
 	- proteins: Directory containing pymol sessions for each protein in the test set.
-	-cvout: Directory containing the best paramters for each model used in the final prediction, as well as the individual metrics over each cross validation step.
+	-cvout: Directory containing the best parameters for each model used in the final prediction, as well as the individual metrics over each cross validation step.